huynhthaihoa/PixelFormer/README.md

 ## PixelFormer: Attention Attention Everywhere: Monocular Depth Prediction with Skip Attention
 **Disclaimer:** This is NOT the official implementation of PixelFormer.
-To access the official one, please click [here](https://github.com/ashutosh1807/PixelFormer).
+To access the official one with full information, please click [here](https://github.com/ashutosh1807/PixelFormer).

 **[Paper](https://arxiv.org/pdf/2210.09071)** <br />